 - After 10 minutes, you will see some movement in the water.
 This shows that the yeast has been activated.

 - Now pour the yeast-activated water into the bowl that contains the all purpose flour, along with oil & yogurt.
-Then kneed it into a dough.
+Then knead it into a dough.

-- Cover the dough with plate and keep this dough aside for 2 hours.
+- Cover the dough with a plate and keep this dough aside for 2 hours.

 - After 2 hours, the dough will double in size.
 With soft hands, kneed it again so that all air is removed from the dough.